F.A.S.T. (film)

 F.A.S.T. is an upcoming action thriller film directed by Ben Richardson and written by Taylor Sheridan.
 It stars Brandon Sklenar, Juliana Canfield, LaKeith Stanfield, Jason Clarke, Sam Claflin, and Trevante Rhodes.
+The film follows a former special forces commando recruited by the DEA to lead a black op strike team against CIA-protected drug dealers.

-F.A.S.T. is scheduled to be released in the United States on April 23, 2027.
+F.A.S.T. is scheduled to be released in the United States on May 14, 2027.